aykamko/conscious-canvas/README.md

      ```
      MOCK_A1111=True ./run.sh
      ```
-   - If running Stable Diffusion via A1111, run normally:
+   - If running Stable Diffusion via A1111:
      ```
+     # run a1111 first
+     ./webui.sh --api --xformers --medvram

+     # then run here
      ./run.sh
      ```
 1. There are two entrypoints for the app: